-The Operating Room Committee shall consist of representatives from the surgical specialties, Radiology, Pathology, Administration, Quality Improvement, Nursing and the Director of the Operating Room, who shall be an ex-officio member.
+The Operating Room Committee shall consist of representatives from the surgical specialties, Radiology, Pathology, Administration, Quality Improvement, Nursing and the Director of the Operating Room.

-1. Developing, recommending and reviewing policies and procedures for the prompt and efficient functioning of the Operating Room suite.

-2. Making recommendations to the MEC and the CEO regarding unmet needs necessary for the operating suite.

-3. Reporting findings, conclusions, recommendations, actions and evaluations of actions taken and the proceedings of this committee to the Clinical Practice Committee and the MEC.
+- 1. Developing, recommending and reviewing policies and procedures for the prompt and efficient functioning of the Operating Room suite. - 2.
+Making recommendations to the MEC and the CEO regarding unmet needs necessary for the operating suite. - 3.
+Reporting findings, conclusions, recommendations, actions and evaluations of actions taken and the proceedings of this committee to the Clinical Practice Committee and the MEC.